 I recommend that you schedule your newborn session PRIOR to your baby’s birth to ensure a spot on our calendar.
-Contact us during your second trimester, and we’ll pencil you in.
+Contact us during your second trimester, and we’ll pencil you in typically 10-14 days from your due date.
 Then, send me an email soon after you deliver so we can arrange an exact time for the session.
 (And we always feel super special when dad’s put us on the official “baby is here!” call list!
 Just saying…)

-Newborn sessions should be scheduled within the first 12 days of life.
-However, the BEST time is between 5-10 days after their arrival.
+Newborn sessions should be done😳 the first few weeks of life.
+However, the BEST time is between 7-10 days after their arrival.
 I’ll be moving them around and scrunching them into those sweet sleepy newborn poses, so we want to make sure they’re sleepy enough to allow us to handle them.
 Plus, babies just tend to do a lot better with the session in their first 10 days.

 Somewhere around day 8, they discover the joy that is stretching!
 Once that happens…they’re not about to let us get them into those curly poses.

 After the first month, it’s almost impossible to get baby into that deep sleep that came so easily in their first few days…so it’s unlikely that we’ll be able to get them into any of the more bendy newborn poses.
 Newborn sessions are not impossible after 14 days but sleepy posed photographs might be so we tend to plan for a different style of photographs.
 Also, keep in mind that newborn acne (and sometimes colic) is likely to flare up after day 14.
 While I can easily edit problem areas, I prefer to do as little retouching as possible to baby’s skin.